Last Updated 3/28/17

 - Actions can be used to introduce complications into the chase, which can change movement die sizes by 1 step, or add an extra die and take the lowest showing (disadvantage).

-- Engaging: If a party member is not involved in a combat encounter or a chase, they roll their movement die.
+- Engaging: If a party member is not involved in a combat encounter or a chase, they roll 1d3 + their encumbrance points.
 It takes that many rounds for them to join the fight or chase.
 They roll initiative at the beginning of the round that they join the fight.